mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ## Adi Shamir, et al. (1987, 1989)

-The core idea behind the Shamir's algorithm, also known as the 4-list algorithm, is using the meet-in-the-middle approach.
+The core idea behind Shamir's algorithm, also known as the 4-list algorithm, is using a meet-in-the-middle approach.
 The algorithm generates the product of the list of states for the first 5 moves from the solved state multiplied by itself cleverly (which is equivalent to generating the first 10 moves) and finding the intersection with the same process done to the scrambled state [^bawden-1987].

 Even though advertised as "the first practical algorithm for finding the shortest solution for any given state of Rubik's cube", this claim remained unfulfilled by the authors.
-Presumably due to hardware limitations they have only reported that the algorithm was successfully implemented for the list of all states within 4 (and not needed 5) face turns [^shamir-fiat-moses-shimshoni-tardos-1989].
+Presumably due to hardware limitations they have only reported that the algorithm was successfully implemented for the list of all states within 4 (and not the needed 5) face turns [^shamir-fiat-moses-shimshoni-tardos-1989].

 A simple counting argument known from the early 1980s dictates that there are states requiring at least 18 face turns [^singmaster-1981].
 Unfortunately, such states seemed to be beyond the reach of the 4-list algorithm executed on the hardware of the late 1980s.
 Today, however, running the same algorithm on a modern PC guarantees a solution within 20 moves, including the optimal one [^smith-nd] [^dinur-dunkelman-keller-shamir-2014].

 ## Hans Kloosterman (1989)

-Driven by a fascination with the 2x3x3 Rubik's Domino, Hans Kloosterman's 1989 contribution focused on refining computer-generated solution for that puzzle.
+Driven by a fascination with the 2x3x3 Rubik's Domino, Hans Kloosterman's 1989 contribution focused on refining computer-generated solutions for that puzzle.
 This work served as a foundantion for his later development of a full 3x3x3 cube algorithm.

-The shortest solution for the Rubik's Domino known to him involved applying Thistlethwaite's third and fourth phases (these are optimally solvable in at most 13+15 moves on Rubik's Cube) [^kloosterman-1989].
+The shortest solution for Rubik's Domino known to him involved applying Thistlethwaite's third and fourth phases (these are optimally solvable in at most 13+15 moves on Rubik's Cube) [^kloosterman-1989].
 He optimized them into a two-step process with a maximum of 25 moves.

 In step 1, he placed all top-face cubies to the upper layer; essentially separating the black and white pieces into their respective layers.
 This can be done in 8 moves.
 In step 2, he restored the rest of the puzzle; essentially permuting both layers.
 This can be done in 17 moves.
-Kloosterman noted that stages 3 and 4 of the Thistlethwaite's algorithm share the same class of moves as his Domino solution, which allowed him to successfully adapt those principles to the Rubik's Cube.
+Kloosterman noted that stages 3 and 4 of Thistlethwaite's algorithm share the same class of moves as his Domino solution, which allowed him to successfully adapt those principles to Rubik's Cube.

 ![](img/ComputerAlgorithms/Kloosterman1.png)

-By substituting Thistlethwaite's third and fourth stages with his two-phase Domino algorithm, Kloosterman found out that the new 3x3x3 phase 3 remained solvable within 8 moves using the <U, D, R2, L2, F2, B2> move set, and the new 3x3x3 phase 4 could be completed in a maximum of 19 moves within the same move set.
+By substituting Thistlethwaite's third and fourth stages with his two-phase Domino algorithm, Kloosterman found out that the new 3x3x3 phase 3 remained solvable within 8 moves using the \<U, D, R2, L2, F2, B2\> move set, and the new 3x3x3 phase 4 could be completed in a maximum of 19 moves within the same move set.

 In 1990, following an exhaustive computer-aided search, Kloosterman lowered the phase 4 move count by one, achieving the optimal value of 18 [^kloosterman-1990].
 He subsequently demonstrated that the overall move count could be further reduced by canceling out moves at the transition between phase 3 and 4.